-There are other plants that are fun to grow for food, but just don’t reliably produce as much, or are needy to maintain.
+There are other plants that are fun to grow for food, but don’t reliably produce as much, require a lot of room, or are needy to maintain.

-- carrots (need very loose soil, slow to germinate, tedious to thin)
+- Carrots – need very loose soil, slow to germinate, tedious to thin.

-- pumpkins (need a LOT of room)
+- Pumpkins – they need a LOT of room.

-- sweet corn (not a lot produced for the square foot, but again, really fun to grow)
+- Sweet corn – Not a lot produced for the square foot, but again, really fun to grow.

-Where are the sweet peppers?
+Wait, where are the sweet peppers?

-So to answer the question, “is gardening to save money possible?” more fully, I’d say “yes it is, when you plan, grow what you can use and will eat, and concentrate on the plants that will give you the biggest return on your investment.”
+So to answer the question, “Is gardening to save money possible?” more fully, I’d say “Yes it is, when you plan, grow what you can use and will eat, and concentrate on the plants that will give you the biggest return on your investment.”

 And that may be priceless.